How To Give Constructive Feedback: A Vital Leadership Skill

 • Maintain an empathetic and supportive tone

-4. Focus on the Behavior, Not the Person
+4. Focus On The Behavior, Not The Person

 Ensure that the feedback addresses specific actions or behaviors rather than making personal comments.
 Doing so helps avoid defensiveness and maintains a constructive focus on the areas in need of improvement.